dwdii/dwdii.github.io/_posts/2016-10-23-Digit-Recognition-with-Bootstrap-Aggregating.md

     return bagModels
 {% endhighlight %}

-The `createBaggingModels` helper function created our 10 network ensemble:
+The `createBaggingModels` helper function created our 10 network ensemble.
+Note that it is limited to 26 submodels due to the use of the `ascii_lowercase` array for naming.
+This was sufficient for my use, but should probably be converted to integer for extensibility.

 {% highlight python %}
 subModelCount = 10